 Your college experience does not have to be confined to campus.
-Through the Asian Studies Department and the Shriver Center at UMBC and its internship program, you have the opportunity to step outside the boundaries of the classroom and experience the real world.
+Through the Asian Studies Program and the Shriver Center at UMBC and its internship program, you have the opportunity to step outside the boundaries of the classroom and experience the real world.

-Asian Studies Internship Opportunities
+Asian Studies Internships

 ASIA 399 – Field work related to Asian Studies.
 Course requires permission of the Program Director.
 To receive that permission the student must complete the Asian Studies Program Internship Contract Form and have it signed by the Asian Studies Program Director.
 Internships are open only to juniors and seniors.